adrianbarahona/Procedural_Audio_Chunity/README.md

 ![Alt text](images/mixerChunity.png)

 2. Comment out the following line (491) in ChuckSubInstance.cs (found in Assets/Chunity/Scripts).
-This bypass the default routing and allow to output each model different channels.
+This bypass the default routing and allow to output each model to different channels.

 ![Alt text](images/chuckSubinstance.png)